twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

-- Pump.fun or similar creators,
+- Pump.fun devs or similar creators,
 - small teams with a meme that stuck,
 - creator-token projects with recurring revenues.

-What you want:
+Typical goals:

+- finance your lifestyle from a rolling credit line backed by your earnings,
-- to fund work without dumping,
+- fund work without dumping,
-- to turn creator rewards into budget,
+- turn creator rewards into a working budget,
-- to show your community how money will be used.
+- show the community how earnings are used.

 Your section:
 [For Creators, Devs & Memecoin CTOs](../users/for-creators-devs-and-ctos.md)